Jamie3213/blog/_posts/2025-08-01-stop-writing-scripts.md

 ## I've been to hell and it looks like a Jupyter notebook

-One of my biggest frustrations with data engineering, both the discipline itself and the platforms that support it (like Databricks and Microsoft Fabric), is the relentless and seemingly never-ending push towards notebooks as the primary mechanism to write and deliver code.
-Before we discuss what's _bad_ about notebooks though, let's think about why they might have become so popular and why enterprise platforms seem so intent on ecouraging their use:
+One of my biggest frustrations with data engineering as a discipline and enterprise data platforms like Databricks and Microsoft Fabric is the relentless and seemingly never-ending push towards notebooks as the primary mechanism to write and deliver code.
+Notebooks are synonymous with a scripting style approach to development and that lends itself to a host of bad practices.
+If they're so _obviously_ bad though, why have notebooks become so popular and why do platforms seem so intent on ecouraging their use?
+Well, here are some reasons I can think of:

 * **Time-to-value:** notebooks take us from zero to _something_ quickly, they let us write code and interact with data with little to no setup, often inside the browser.